FCiR25 - Financial Cryptography in Rome 2025

 Description

 Building on our first event, Financial Cryptography in Rome (FCiR25) covers all aspects of securing transactions and digital value, with a specific focus on commercial and currency contexts.
-While we hosts cryptographic talks on both fundamental research and real-world applications, we encourage also interdisciplinary works not strictly related to cryptography.
+While we host cryptographic talks on both fundamental research and real-world applications, we also encourage interdisciplinary works not strictly related to cryptography.

 Call for papers